leg100/otf/docs/install.md

 To get up and running quickly, we'll use the **site admin** account.
 This account has complete privileges and should only be used for administrative tasks rather than day-to-day usage.
 To use the account you need to set a token, which can any combination of characters.
 Make a note of this.

-Now start the otf daemon with both the secret and the token:
+Now start `otfd` with both the secret and the token:

 ```bash
 > ./otfd --secret=my-secret --site-token=my-token